 With interest rates still terribly low by historical standards, it seems stocks are the only place to get any type of return.
-Even the 10-year U.S. Treasury note is yielding less than 3%.
+But CIT Bank is offering some of the highest interest rates in this market.

-The good news is that savings account rates are increasing as well.
-There are rates offered by large institutions such as Citibank, Chase, and Wells Fargo that are still very low, require fairly high initial deposits, and often charge a fee if certain deposits aren’t met.
+The rates offered by large institutions such as Citibank, Chase, and Wells Fargo are much, much worse (the national average deposit rate is currently 0.06%).
+Plus, many of these megabanks have fairly high initial deposits and often charge a fee if certain deposits aren’t met.

 Then there are what’s called high-yield savings accounts.
 These types of accounts are very different: much better rates, low deposits, and no fees.
-They are often banks that you have probably never heard of and keep most of their activity online (i.e., no branch offices).
+They;re often banks you've probably never heard of and keep most of their activity online (i.e., no branch offices).
 One such bank is CIT bank, not to be confused with Citibank.
-They are two independent companies.

 Who Is CIT Bank?

 CIT Bank was recently acquired by First Citizens Bank, and currently operates as an independent subsidiary.

 CIT Bank has been around for quite a while and provides a wide range of services.
 From their website: